IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 **Push Notification Service**

-Manages all the information that is related to the devices that register for notifications.
-The Push Notification Service keeps your applications transparent to the technology details of sending notifications to these heterogeneous mobile platforms, handling all of this within.
+The push notification service manages all the information that is related to the devices that register for notifications.
+The service keeps your applications transparent to the technology details of sending notifications to these heterogeneous mobile platforms, handling all of this within.

 **Gateways**